ccdMuro/JsonPP/README.md

 JsonPP
 ======

-A C++ Library providing a 'std::string' parser for JavaScript Object Notation.
+A C++ Library providing a `std::string` parser for JavaScript Object Notation.
 The STL container are in favor to represent the Json entities: Object, Array and Value.

 Requirements
 ------------